Oberhasli Does

 DOB: 5/11/2022

 Daisy is the definition of consistency.
 She’s not overly affectionate, but she loves her job as a milker and approaches it with the same focus every day.
 For a dam-raised doe, she’s remarkably level-headed and cooperative.
-Always first at the gate and standing quietly for the whole milk routine.
+Always first at the gate at milk time and standing quietly for the whole milk routine.
+She is my go to for helping to stand train new ones.

-Daisy may be made available as a homestead milker spring 2027.
+Daisy will be made available as a homestead milker spring 2027.
 She has a great attitude, easy to work with, and gives us lots of milk, but lacks the udder structure I'm looking for long term.
 I'm hoping to retain another daughter from her before she leaves in hopes of preserving her lovely attitude and higher production.
+She will be paired with Trailing looks this year which should give us a lot of information on what he is doing with udders here (if they bless us with a doeling.)

 The Stalwart Stock Daisy